Callum Brown (footballer, born 1998): Post-AFL

+In 2024, Brown joined Montmorency in the Northern Football Netball League, sharing his playing duties with Box Hill.

 Personal life

 Brown is the son of former Collingwood captain, Gavin Brown, and brother of his team-mate Tyler Brown.
-His sister, Tarni Brown, was selected for the 2020 AFL Women's (AFLW) academy and was drafted by Collingwood in the 2020 AFL Women's draft under the father-daughter rule.
+His sister, Tarni Brown, was selected for the 2020 AFL Women's (AFLW) academy and was drafted by Collingwood in the 2020 AFL Women's draft under the father–daughter rule.

 He was educated at Marcellin College, where he played Australian rules football and basketball, and was awarded the Terrance Cleary Memorial Award for Sporting Excellence.

 Brown is studying for a Bachelor of Arts at Deakin University.